toile-webstack/gatsby-site-builder/README.md

 Changing the combo provides an easy way of changing how the same colors are applied without having to define too many palettes.

 2 keywords are in use to invert colors and usage.
 The "contrast" keyword inverts the neutral and primary colors.
-The "funky" keyword inverts the primary and secundary colors.
+The "funky" keyword inverts the primary and secondary colors.
 It means you have 4 combos at your disposal: "classic" (the default), "contrast", "funky" and "funkyContrast".

 > Tip
 >
-> Define your palettes with a light "neutral", dark "primary" and colorful but contrasted "secundary".
+> Define your palettes with a light "neutral", dark "primary" and colorful but contrasted "secondary".
 Then play with the combos if you want a dark or colorful background.
-It will make thinking about your colors easier.
+It will make thinking about your colors and changing palettes easier.

-#### A word of warning
+### Nesting (and a word of warning)

 Nested children are aware of their parent's combo.
 Whatever that combo is, it becomes the "classic" combo of the child...